Aspects of Hecke Symmetry: Anomalies, Curves, and Chazy Equations: Ramanujan identities

-In earlier work \cite{Raman:2018owg}, similar Ramanujan identities were derived for cusp forms associated to the Hecke group H$(m)$.
-In this section we translate between the two bases of automorphic forms --- the Eisenstein series $ E_{2k} $ and their cuspidal cousins.
-Recall the definition \cite[Theorem 2(i)]{Doran:2013npa} of the cusp form $f_{2k}$ of a Hecke group H$ (m) $:
+In earlier work \cite{Raman:2018owg}, similar Ramanujan identities were derived for cusp forms associated to the Hecke group ${\rm H}(m)$.
+In Appendix~\ref{earlierwork} we translate between the two sets of automorphic forms~-- the Eisenstein series $ E_{2k}^{(m)} $ and the cusp forms $f_{2k}^{(m)}$~-- and relate~\eqref{eq:RamanujanIdGeneral} to the identities obtained in~\cite{Raman:2018owg}.

-Here $J$ is the hauptmodul of the Hecke group H$(m)$, that in turn solves a Schwarzian differential equation.
-In order to relate these to the Eisenstein series $E_{2k}$ in \eqref{eq:E2kxy}, we recall from \cite[Theorem 4(iii)]{Doran:2013npa} that the solutions to the generalized Halphen system can be written down in terms of the hauptmodul of the corresponding Hecke group: